jvansch1/ycharts-wiki/YCharts-Project-Planning-Guide.md

-This document is intended to be a guide on how to approach planning small to large project here at YCharts.
+This document is intended to be a living guide on how to plan small and large projects from a technical perspective.

 ## 1. Gather project documents